abdrahmansoltan/Learning-Notes/React/2-Hooks.md

 here each time the state change the entire function get called and rerendered unlike in `class components` where only the `render()` method was called

+React functional components are **Pure Functions** which depend on the component's props

+- We use hooks to create impure functions as they generate side-effects

 ---

 ## State